David Walker (abolitionist): Opportunity for redemption

 Despite Walker's criticism of the United States, his Appeal did not declare the nation irredeemable.
-He may have charged white Americans with the sin of turning "colored people of these United States" into "the most degraded, wretched, and abject set of beings that ever lived since the world began,", but as historian Sean Wilentz has argued, "even in his bitterest passages Walker did not repudiate... republican principles, or his native country."
+He may have charged white Americans with the sin of turning "colored people of these United States" into "the most degraded, wretched, and abject set of beings that ever lived since the world began", but as historian Sean Wilentz has argued, "even in his bitterest passages Walker did not repudiate... republican principles, or his native country."
 Walker suggested that white Americans only needed to consider their own purported values to see the error of their ways.

 Inappropriate benevolent attitudes

-Walker asserted that whites did not deserve adulation for their willingness to free some slaves.
+Walker asserted that white people did not deserve adulation for their willingness to free some slaves.
 As historian Peter Hinks has explained, Walker argued that "[w]hites gave nothing to blacks upon manumission except the right to exercise the liberty they had immorally prevented them from so doing in the past.
 They were not giving blacks a gift but rather returning what they had stolen from them and God.
 To pay respect to whites as the source of freedom was thus to blaspheme God by denying that he was the source of all virtues and the only one with whom one was justified in having a relationship of obligation and debt."